After the long Tet holiday, many parents and students have difficulty re-establishing school activities and planning lessons.

 Share feelings with children

-Not only children, even adults feel a little regretful when the Tet holiday ends.
+Not only children, but also adults feel a little regretful when the Tet holiday ends.
 Therefore, parents should encourage their children to speak out their thoughts and share their feelings when they are about to return to school.

 Some children may be excited to see their teachers and friends again, but they still cannot help but feel anxious and stressed for some reason.
 Parents should listen to their children with patience.

-Because when children realize that their words are being shared by someone, they will feel more secure and have more strength to overcome negative emotions or challenges when returning to school after a long break.
+Because when children realize that their words are being listened to, they will feel more secure and have more strength to overcome negative emotions or challenges when returning to school after a long break.

-Before starting a new school year, parents should discuss with their children the goals that need to be achieved.
-Parents and children can review the goals set at the beginning of the school year to see how far they have come and if there is anything that needs to be changed.
+Before the new school year begins, parents should discuss with their children the goals that need to be achieved.
+Parents and children can review the goals that were set at the beginning of the school year to see how far they have come and if there is anything that needs to be changed.

-Talk openly and honestly with your child about their thoughts, feelings and concerns.
+Talk openly and honestly with your child about their thoughts, feelings and worries.
 This will help them feel more confident about returning to school.

 Rebuilding sleep habits